The Evolution of Forecasting

 This approach is valuable because the most significant information about demand variability and volatility lives down in the most granular level of detail; from there, the forecast can be aggregated to any level to support an S&OP process or operational inventory deployment across the network.

 Incorporating detailed channel data makes it an “outside-in” approach, also called “demand sensing”.
-It translates downstream channel demand into a demand signal for each upstream SKU-Location, improving the reliability of the statistical forecast and reducing demand latency.
+Demand sensing improves forecasting by translating downstream channel demand into a demand signal for each upstream SKU-Location, improving the reliability of the statistical forecast and reducing demand latency.

 The most recent development, machine learning (a form of artificial intelligence), captures and models complex patterns that shape the demand signal, enabling forecasters to continuously fine tune the signal-to-noise ratio.
 This cutting-edge technology identifies hidden patterns and trends that are extremely difficult and/or time consuming to uncover through other approaches, such as standard statistical techniques or human analysis.
 The results are then used to refine future analyses, automatically making the system smarter and more accurate over time.
 It is well-suited to frequent promotions, new product introductions, “long-tail” demand, and extreme seasonality.
 For instance, a machine learning system exploiting web data to detect new product success will find and learn which demand indicators—page hits, specification downloads, time on site—are most telling, and update its model as customer behavior changes.